 As far as Film Reviewing goes David is an elected committee member of AFCA (Australian Film Critics Association and a member of IPRESCI (International Federation of Film Critics)/FIPRESCI (Fédération Internationale de la Presse Cinématographique).

 He has also served as a jury member for a number of international film festivals and is considered an expert on cult cinema, horror movies and Australian films.

 Dave is also a keen screenwriter and is currently working on a new comic book series.

-Currently David Griffiths has 53 Film Reviews on Subculture Entertainment
+Currently David Griffiths has 74 Film & TV Reviews on Subculture Entertainment

 Currently David Griffiths has 68 Film Interviews on Subculture Entertainment